nsfw-filter/nsfw-filter/README.md

 You can toggle(off/on) the extension from the ```chrome://extensions``` page in Chrome.

-Open popup window to change NSFW Filter settings
+Open the popup window to change NSFW Filter settings.

 <table>
   <tr>